lovebug356/sloef/README.md

 # Sloef

-Sloef is a small module that confirms if online services (like web pages) are still online.
+Sloef is a small module that checks if online services (like web pages) are still online.
 On Failure it sends an email to a preconfigured email address.

 ## Installation